ProNeverFake/kios/readme.md

   <img src="/LOGO.jpg" alt="LOGO" width="30%">
 </div>

-# KIOS --- Knowledge-based Intelligent Operation System
+# KIOS_ROS --- Knowledge-based Intelligent Operation System

-This is the package for robot skill learning and selecting based on ROS2 (based on distro Humble in principle).
+This is the package for skill-based robot behavior tree execution based on ROS2 (based on distro Foxy).

 ## Intro

-KIOS is developed as a full-level robot planning and learning framework based on ROS2.
-It integrates the high-level planning, which is realized by applying behavior tree mechanism, and the low-level action fine-tuning, which can be achieved by making use of the existing learning algorithms.
+KIOS is developed as a skill-based robot behavior tree execution framework based on ROS2.
+It integrates behavior tree mechanism with robot skills, aiming at enabling behavior tree-based task planning based on the designed robot skills.

 The functionality of the system is highly decoupled and isolated in the corresponding ROS2 nodes, which composite a cycle like control loop that following the sensing-actuating mode.

 ## NEWS